-A.(1) Diagnosis, care, or treatment of Sick leave may be used for an employee's illness, injury, health condition, or exposure to contagious disease which incapacitates him/her from the performance of duties.
+- A. Diagnosis, care, or treatment of an employee's illness, injury, health condition, or exposure to contagious disease which incapacitates him/her from the performance of duties.
 This includes disabilities caused or contributed to by pregnancy, miscarriage, abortion, childbirth and recovery therefrom as determined by a licensed physician, or under the Kaiser plan, a licensed health care professional.
-Use of accrued sick leave may run concurrently with applicable statutory leaves, which as Family Medical Leave. or an immediate family member, for preventive care or diagnosis, care or treatment of an existing health condition, or for specified purposes if the employee is a victim of domestic violence, sexual assault or stalking.

-- B. (2) Any approved leave of absence provided for by any applicable local, state or federal law in which the law grants the employee the right to use accrued sick leave.
-The employee's receipt of preventative care or required medical or dental care or consultation. - C. The employee's attendance, for the purpose of diagnosis, care, or treatment of an existing health condition of, or preventative care, or an immediate family member who is ill.
-For the purpose of this subsection of Section 14.2, "immediate family member" means parent, spouse, domestic partner (defined as registered domestic partner under California Family Code §297), son, daughter, sibling, stepchildren, mother-in-law, father-in-law, grandparents or grandchildren. - D. (34) The employee's preparation for or attendance at the funeral of a member of theis or her immediate family.
-For the purpose of preparation for or attendance at a funeral, immediate family member For the purposes of this Section immediate family means parent, spouse, domestic partner, son, daughter, sibling, step children, mother in law, father in law, grandparents or grandchildren.
-For the purpose of paragraph (3) above only, immediate family also includes son-in-law, daughter-in-law, grandparents-in-law and siblings-in-law.
-Use of sick leave for this expanded definition is limited to three five (5) days if travel is required. - B.E.
-The employee's attendance to an adoptive child or to a child born to the employee or the employee's spouse for up to six (6) weeks immediately after the birth or arrival of the child in the home. for the unpaid portion of such leave or to supplement partial wage replacement benefits where applicable.
+Use of accrued sick leave may run concurrently with applicable statutory leaves, which as Family Medical Leave. - B. The employee's receipt of preventative care or required medical or dental care or consultation. - C. The employee's attendance, for the purpose of diagnosis, care, or treatment of an existing health condition of, or preventative care, or an immediate family member who is ill.
+For the purpose of this subsection of Section 14.2, "immediate family member" means parent, spouse, domestic partner (defined as registered domestic partner under California Family Code §297), son, daughter, sibling, stepchildren, mother-in-law, father-in-law, grandparents or grandchildren. - D. The employee's preparation for or attendance at the funeral of a member of his or her immediate family.
+For the purpose of preparation for or attendance at a funeral, immediate family member also includes son-in-law, daughter-in-law, grandparents-in-law and siblings-in-law.
+Use of sick leave for this expanded definition is limited to five (5) days if travel is required. - E. The employee's attendance to an adoptive child or to a child born to the employee or the employee's spouse for up to six (6) weeks immediately after the birth or arrival of the child in the home.